-.
-[Details Compliance sites which is conducted by a professional historian to clearly articulate the historical development of the allotments to assist with the reassessment of potential and significance professional historian with over 20 years' experience.
-Qualifications: Bachelor of Arts (Library Science), University of Technology Sydney Graduate Diploma of Local and Applied History, University of New England. k comparative analysis from archaeological investigations in Parramatta (including theses, publications and grey literature reports) A comprehensive set of documents has been reviewed, including archaeological assessments, research designs and excavation reports available from the Heritage NSW library, online grey literature, and GML's projects and reference collection.
+De etails Compliance sites which is conducted by a professional historian to clearly articulate the historical development of the allotments to assist with the reassessment of potential and significance professional historian with over 20 years' experience.
+Qualifications: Bachelor of Arts (Library Science), University of Technology Sydney Graduate Diploma of Local and Applied History, University of New England. b) comparative analysis from archaeological investigations in Parramatta (including theses, publications and grey literature reports) A comprehensive set of documents has been reviewed, including archaeological assessments, research designs and excavation reports available from the Heritage NSW library, online grey literature, and GML's projects and reference collection.
 This analysis has informed the history, archaeological assessment and research design.
 See Sections 4.3, 5.2.2 and 5.3.3.
-Other references are provided in endnotes throughout the report and in the bibliography in Section 7.
-C preparation of research questions based on the additional site-specific research required by this condition, and relevant research agendas from previously excavated early historical occupation in Parramatta including recovered artefact assemblages The research design in Section 5 includes a framework and questions relevant to the potential archaeology of the site identified in Sections 3 and 4.
-These are referenced in Sections 4.3, 5.2.2 and 5.3.3.
-C a reconsideration of archaeological methods to manage the sites based on this additional assessment.
+Other references are provided in endnotes throughout the report and in the bibliography in Section 7. c) preparation of research questions based on the additional site-specific research required by this condition, and relevant research agendas from previously excavated early historical occupation in Parramatta including recovered artefact assemblages The research design in Section 5 includes a framework and questions relevant to the potential archaeology of the site identified in Sections 3 and 4.
+These are referenced in Sections 4.3, 5.2.2 and 5.3.3. d) a reconsideration of archaeological methods to manage the sites based on this additional assessment.
 A revised, site-specific methodology for archaeological investigations is provided in Section 6.
-This includes an integrated methodology for historical and Aboriginal archaeology during the various stages of construction and activities with potential to impact archaeology. t c c N The revised Archaeological Research Design and Excavation Methodology(s) must apply to both Parramatta and The Bays metro station construction sites and be prepared in consultation with Heritage NSW and Place Management NSW (in respect of The Bays) and submitted to the Planning Secretary for approval.
-Consultation with Heritage NSW during the preparation of this report occurred on: 14 July 2021-initial consult during preliminary research and existing data-collating stage to confirm approach to revised assessment and research design.
+This includes an integrated methodology for historical and Aboriginal archaeology during the various stages of construction and activities with potential to impact archaeology. an ne revised Archaeological Research Design nd Excavation Methodology(s) must apply to oth Parramatta and The Bays metro station Consultation with Heritage NSW during the preparation of this report occurred on: • 14 July 2021-initial consult during preliminary co co Ma onstruction sites and be prepared in onsultation with Heritage NSW and Place anagement NSW (in respect of The Bays) and Ta Suly 2021-Initial consult during preliminary research and existing data-collating stage to confirm approach to revised assessment and research design. ubmitted to the Planning Secretary for opproval.
 18 August 2021-Sydney Metro Heritage Working Group presentation of findings of the revised assessment, research design and methodology.
-7 September 2021-Historical archaeology focused discussion with Heritage NSW and draft ARD submission for preliminary review and comment.
-11 October 2021-Comments received from Heritage NSW and ARD updated.
-Refer to Appendix D for consultation details. i The revised Archaeological Research Design and Excavation Methodology(s) must be mplemented throughout the archaeological excavation programs.
-This ARD will be implemented throughout the archaeological excavation program for the approve project (SSI-10038).
+7 September 2021-Historical archaeology focused discussion with Heritage NSW and draft ARD submission for preliminary review and comment. • 11 October 2021-Comments received from Heritage NSW and ARD updated.
+Refer to Appendix D for consultation details. an im ne revised Archaeological Research Design nd Excavation Methodology(s) must be aplemented throughout the archaeological accavation programs.
+This ARD will be implemented throughout the archaeological excavation program for the approved project (SSI-10038).
 If required at a later stage of the project, archaeological management would be consistent with what is outlined in this ARD.